mnauf/Bees-ML-Challenge/README.md

 `python run`

-The output is dumped inside `gts` folder, next to `honeybee` folder
+GTs generated in the yolo format inside `gts` folder, next to `honeybee` folder

 ## Training and Validation